About

 Arnold, a Milwaukee, Wis., native, graduated from the University of Wisconsin-Madison with a Bachelor of Science degree in family and consumer journalism.

-Treasurer, AWM; President & Chief Executive Officer, Graham Media Group
+Treasurer, AWM; Former Chief Financial Officer, Beasley Media Group (Retired)

 Marie Tedesco was appointed as Chief Financial Officer of Beasley Media Group, LLC on January 1, 2017, previously serving as Vice President of Finance since 1996.
 She began her employment with Beasley Media Group in 1991 as Corporate Controller.